wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 # Trigger CI/CD events with artifact changes

 Create an automation that triggers when an artifact is changed.
 Use artifact automations when you want to automate downstream actions for versioning artifacts.

-For example, you can create an automation that triggers a [launch job](../launch/intro.md) when a new artifact version is added.
+For example, you can trigger a [launch job](#create-a-launch-automation) when a new version is added to a dataset artifact to automatically retrain a model.

 To create an automation, define the [action](#action-types) you want to occur based on an [event type](#event-types).